 Parallel walls with improper dimensions is a very common problem since home studios are often built in bedrooms or other small rooms.
 These rooms are generally too close to a square – or worse – a cube with reflective, parallel walls.

 Each dimension of the room (length, width, and height) corresponds to a frequency, where the wavelength of that frequency matches the distance between the walls.
 Each of these frequencies is potentially problematic, as they bounce back and forth between opposite and parallel walls.

 When your recording studio’s dimensions are similar, they’ll affect similar frequencies and compound the problem more.
 It takes a bit of science but learning how to acoustically treat a home studio is worth the time and effort.

-Leslie: Well, if we can’t remodel the house and knock out a wall, or build some false or acoustic walls, we try to define the problematic frequencies and manage them with trapping and absorption.
-And generally, we’ll add some diffusion to get good sound energy reflected back into the room.
+It’s not always possible to knock out a wall or build some acoustic walls.
+Try to define the problematic frequencies and manage them with bass trapping and sound-absorbing foam.
+But be sure to add some diffusion panels to reflect sound energy back into the room.

-Leslie: Yes, typically it’s a combination of Absorption, Diffusion and Bass Traps that will help balance out the sound.
-It also depends on whether the room is going to be a mixing/composing control room or a recording room using microphones to record instruments or both.
-Control rooms for mixing are generally more tight and controlled while recording rooms will benefit from a lively, more energized space.
+To balance sound, it’s recommended to use a combination of absorption, diffusion, and bass traps for home studios.
+It also depends on whether the room is going to be a mixing/composing control room or a recording room (one that uses microphones to record instruments) or both.
+Control rooms for mixing are generally tighter and more controlled whereas recording rooms will benefit from a lively, more energized space.